anton-bregolas/ProjectDenisToolkit/README.md

 + Service worker refactored to async-await syntax for clarity
 + Additional fixes to service worker to correctly handle navigation & analytics
++ Navigate uses cache first, then fetch from network & fall back to cache to handle PWA hard reload

 [v.3.5.1]